 People at higher risk of contracting the infection are:

-- international travellers and residents of areas with inadequate waste disposal, contaminated water and/or poor hygiene
+- International travellers and residents of areas with inadequate waste disposal, contaminated water and/or poor hygiene.
+This can include people returning from their home countries.

 There is no specific treatment for hepatitis A.